What does a computer matching program do?

 What can a program do if computer matching does not fill all its positions?

-D&D Digital sends a listing of unmatched applicants who have agreed to release their names to each program following the matching.
-Programs may contact unmatched applicants or return to their applicant pool to fill positions only after appointment day has occurred (see Dietetic Internship Program Director Responsibilities for entire process).
+D&D Digital sends a list of unmatched applicants who have agreed to release their names to each program following the match.
+Programs may contact unmatched applicants or return to their applicant pool to fill positions only after appointment day has occurred (see Dietetic Internship Director Responsibilities for entire process).

 Who pays for computer matching?

 All costs are borne by the applicant.
-Applicants must pay a $55.00 fee when submitting their rank order lists to D&D Digital.
+Applicants must pay a fee when completing their application in DICAS and a fee when submitting their rank order lists to D&D Digital.
+For the most updated fees, please visit the D&D and DICAS websites.

 What do students need to do to be considered for a DI appointment?

 Students should be advised that there are two components.
 First, they must apply to each DI for which they seek admission.
-Most programs use DICAS, the online application.
+Most programs use the online application or Dietetic Internship Centralized Application Process (DICAS).
 The second component is the appointment process.
 Most DIs are participating in computer matching.
-The remaining programs accept applications only from individuals employed by the sponsoring institution.
+The remaining programs accept applications only from individuals employed by the sponsoring institution or pre-selected from that institution.
 These individuals should not be participating in computer matching.
-These programs are noted as exempt from computer matching in the directory of accredited programs.

 Can a student apply to more than one track of a single program?